Do you offer degrees part-time?

 Do you offer degrees via Distance Learning?

-Yes, a number of our programmes are offered via Distance Learning.
+Yes, our MA International Relations is available via Distance Learning.
 Distance Learning is useful if you do not – or cannot – live in London for the duration of your degree.
 It is also useful if you have a demanding job and do not enjoy the flexibility to regularly take time off in the daytime to attend classes.

-Distance Learning modules are taught online.
-Students primarily communicate with – and are supervised by - lecturers via electronic media through, for example, scheduled online seminars (“webinars”).
-As well as planned access to lecturers, students also enjoy full access to the electronic library resources of QMUL and the University of London.
+Modules are taught on an online learning environment specifically designed for distance learning.
+Students primarily communicate with – and are supervised by - lecturers via electronic media through, for example, scheduled online seminars.
+Students also enjoy full access to the electronic library resources of QMUL and the University of London, click here to find out more.

 Do you offer shorter versions of your programmes?